SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ```fsharp
 ```

-Here, we treat lowPass and fadeIn as a pure function - which is what we wanted - but which also doesn't work.
+Here, we treat lowPass and fadeIn as a pure function - which is what we wanted - but which also does not work.
 We then use OOP that solves[SGF50] the issue, but forces us to create and manage references to instances.

 Now that we have introduced Blocks and the Pick Up and Delivery strategy (implemented by the 'bind' combinator function), let's see how far we have come.